folio-org/raml-module-builder/README.md

 ## Get started with a sample working module

-Clone / download the framework:
+Clone / download the framework raml-module-builder

-- raml-module-builder - this is the core framework that can be used to help developers quickly get a Vert.x based module up and running.
-Build via `mvn clean install` which will create all the needed jars for the framework.
+- this is the core framework that can be used to help developers quickly get a Vert.x based module up and running.

+- Git users: Use ```git clone --recursive https://github.com/folio-org/raml-module-builder```

+- Build via `mvn clean install` which will create all the needed jars for the framework.

 Clone / download the Circulation sample module - https://github.com/folio-org/mod-circulation - Build via `mvn clean install`